Capital and changes in capital

 The conditional share capital is at the disposal of the holders of conversion or option rights granted by Swiss Life Holding or by companies belonging to the Group in connection with the issuing of new or existing convertible bonds, bonds with option rights, loans or other financing instruments (“equity-linked financing instruments”).
 The shareholders are excluded from subscription rights.
 The respective owners of the equity-linked financing instruments are entitled to subscribe to the new shares.
 The Board of Directors is entitled to limit or exclude the preemptive subscription rights of the existing shareholders in connection with the issuing of equity-linked financing instruments up to a value of 3 000 000 registered shares or up to a maximum amount of CHF 15 300 000, if the equity-linked financing instruments are placed on national or international capital markets or with selected strategic investors or are used in connection with the financing or refinancing of the acquisition of companies, parts of companies, participations or new investment projects.
 If the preemptive subscription rights are not granted either directly or indirectly when issuing equity-linked financing instruments, the equity-linked financing instruments must be issued according to the prevailing market conditions and the exercise period may not exceed 7 years for option rights and 15 years for conversion rights from the time of issuance of the relevant equity-linked financing instruments.

-In 2014 and 2015 there were no changes to the share capital.
-The distributions of CHF 5.50 and CHF 6.50 per share decided by the General Meetings of 23 April 2014 and 27 April 2015 were made out of the capital contribution reserve.
+In 2015 there were no changes to the share capital.
+The distributions of CHF 5.50 and CHF 6.50 per share decided by the General Meetings of 23 April 2014 and 27 April 2015 were made out of the capital contribution reserves.

-32 081 201 fully paid Swiss Life Holding registered shares with a par value of CHF 5.10 each were outstanding on the balance sheet date.
-Subject to the ten per cent limit on voting rights set out in the Articles of Association (cf. the section on “Shareholders’ participation rights”), each share grants the right to one vote at the General Meeting of Shareholders.
+34 223 106 fully paid Swiss Life Holding registered shares with a par value of CHF 5.10 each were outstanding on the balance sheet date.
+Subject to the ten per cent limit on voting rights set out in the Articles of Association (cf. the section on “Shareholders’ participation rights”, each share grants the right to one vote at the General Meeting of Shareholders.